 The French are good at keeping secrets!
 Things like how to stay thin, a recipe that has been in the family for generations, how to make the perfect bottle of champagne, the best makeup to keep wrinkles away, and of course: The French Guadeloupe Islands.
-Most North Americans are unfamiliar with these French West Indies and opt instead for an all-inclusive English speaking resort on familiar turf.
+Most North Americans are unfamiliar with the French West Indies and opt instead for an English speaking resort on familiar turf.
 They are missing out on one of the Caribbean’s best-kept secrets!
-Isn’t it time for you to know the secret of the Guadeloupe Islands and to take the family on a a Guadeloupe Holiday?
+Isn’t it time for you to know the secrets of the Guadeloupe Islands and to enjoy a Guadeloupe Holiday?

 The five islands that make up the Guadalupe Caribe archipelago lie just south of Puerto Rico and north of Venezuela.
 The two largest islands, Basse-Terre and Grande Terre, form a butterfly shape and are connected by a 50-meter wide sea channel and bridge.
 Three smaller islands, Les Saintes, Marie-Galante, and La Desirade dot the waters surrounding them.

 French history runs deep throughout the Guadeloupe Islands and influences the food, the architecture, the clothing, and the culture of this precious gem.
 One might say that Guadeloupe is to France that Hawaii is to the USA with a little bit of New Orleans thrown in.

 On the second voyage of Columbus in 1493, he came to an island with a magnificent mountain that seemed so tall that it looked like it was falling from the sky.
 We now know this as La Soufriere volcano, in the center of Guadeloupe National Park on Basse-Terre.
 And upon further discovery, you will find canyons, waterfalls, rainforest, and hot springs.
 This is perfect for your Guadeloupe holiday.